deepdeepdot/nano-deep-learning/05_assignment.md

 ### Computational Graph

 In class, we have seen that the class Node supports recursive expressions.
-We also review some short examples of Tensorflow.
+We also reviewed some short examples of Tensorflow.

     operations = {
         '+': lambda a, b: a + b,